 You may get distracted and, before you know it, you’re not listening.
 Even if it’s just for a minute, you can miss important information or the point of the conversation.
 Others may think you’re bored or purposely not listening.

 Solution: Make eye contact.
 This can keep you focused on the discussion and help you read nonverbal communication cues like facial expressions.
+It helps you to be an active listener.
 Try to have conversations in quiet places that are free of distractions.

 Listening in Groups